-- LLCs are typically subject to self-employment taxes.
+- Earnings from LLCs are typically subject to self-employment taxes.
 While you won’t incur corporate taxes as you do with other structures, you’ll account for any profits of the LLC on your personal tax returns.
 Some states may also charge extra “franchise tax” on LLCs.

 Subchapter S Corporation or “S Corp”

 Also referred to as an S-Corp, this is a business structure that has received the Subchapter S designation from the IRS.
 According to the IRS, S-Corps are considered by law to be a unique entity, separate and apart from those who own it.
 With this structure, subject to similar exceptions as described above for LLCs, you have the limited legal liability (separation of personal assets from your business) of a separate legal corporate entity as well as the separate tax entity.
 Provided the owners are eligible to make and make a timely election with the IRS, the profit from your business is reported under a separate tax return filing form 1120S, but the taxable profit passes through to your personal tax return on form 1120 K-1.
 Thus, there is generally just a single level of tax.

 - Profits and losses pass through to the shareholder’s personal tax return (whether or not actually distributed).
 This means that the business is not taxed itself; only the shareholders.
 However, there is an important caveat: any shareholder who works for the company must pay him or herself “reasonable compensation.”
 Shareholders must be paid a fair market value, or the IRS may reclassify any additional corporate earnings as wages, and the S-Corp will need to pay employment tax—both the employer’s share of Social Security and Medicare taxes on all wages.
 Any leftover profit or loss is then passed through to the owner’s tax return via 1120 K-1 and is not subject to self-employment tax.